Ibrahim-El-Khouli/PostOpPainGuard/README.md

 ### 2. Context & Background

 Recent deep learning approaches using video achieved approximately 87% accuracy for rabbit post-operative pain ([Feighelstein et al., 2023](https://www.nature.com/articles/s41598-023-41774-2)).
-However, such methods require high-quality imaging and complex setups that limit scalability and interpretability.
+These video-based systems represent significant progress in automated pain assessment but rely on high-quality imaging, controlled lighting, and complex setups, which can limit scalability, reproducibility, and cross-species adaptation.

 **PostOpGuard Advantages:**

-* Utilizes structured clinical and surgical features for **interpretable, scalable predictions**
+* **Ethical & 3Rs-Aligned:** Uses fully synthetic, structured data to model post-operative analgesia needs — eliminating live-animal data collection and reinforcing the principles of Replacement, Reduction, and Refinement.
+* **Structured Clinical Modeling:** Relies on routinely recorded demographic, anesthetic, and surgical features, making the framework practical and compatible with standard laboratory workflows.
+* **Interpretability & Transparency:** Each prediction can be traced to physiological and procedural factors (e.g., duration, grimace, analgesic dose), ensuring transparency and clinical relevance.
-* Supports multiple surgery types and is adaptable to other lab species (rats, mice, zebrafish)
+* **Scalability & Adaptability:** Easily extends to multiple surgery types and other species (rats, mice, zebrafish) without requiring specialized imaging or additional animal use.
+* **Complementary to Prior Research:** Builds on video-based advances by providing an alternative, ethically enhanced modeling strategy that focuses on structured data and explainable AI for clinical decision support.

 **Synthetic Data Simulation:**

 * Generated due to the absence of publicly available post-operative rabbit datasets
 * Simulates a **complete laboratory environment** of 5,000 rabbits, 5 surgery types, and 10 veterinarians (VetID)
 * Introduces **inter-observer variability, missing data, and rare high-pain events**
 * Maintains **plausible physiological and procedural distributions**
 * Ensures **reproducibility** with fixed random seeds and controlled noise
 * Enables **robust model training, validation, and reproducibility** while minimizing live-animal use